NIH Grants Policy Statement

 If, notwithstanding the use of deductive alternates, all bids exceed the funds available, the grantee may:

-If the NIH-supported project is less than the entire facility or project, the grantee must obtain bids or proposals that provide the costs for that portion of the total job that will be paid by NIH funds or any required matching.
+If the NIH-supported project is less than the entire facility or project, the grantee must obtain bids or proposals that provide the costs for that portion of the total job that will be paid by NIH funds and any required matching.
 This may be done in one of the following ways:

 Invitations for bids must stipulate a time for completion of the project, expressed either in calendar days or as a fixed date, for each prime contract to be awarded under the project.